lowrycito/handbook/pages/study-manual-general-handbook-35.md

+---
+title: "35.
+Care and Use of Meetinghouses"
+url: "/study/manual/general-handbook/35?lang=eng"
+---

 “35.
 Care and Use of Meetinghouses,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2025).

 “35.
 Care and Use of Meetinghouses,” General Handbook.